GutlapalliNikhil/Install_Speech_Navigation/README.md

-The `install` file will install all the files you need to build an autonomous robot including:
+The `install` file will install all the files reqiuired for autonomous navigation using speech commands.
-- Teensy Firmware
-- Sensor Driver
-- Navigation Stack

 You need to pass two arguments to the install file, where:
 ```